OCA Technical Specification

 A Cardinality Overlay defines the minimum and maximum number of values that an attribute can have.
 For a relationship, the cardinality interval specifies the minimum and maximum number of relationship targets.

-attributes (see Common attributes), the Cardinality Overlay MUST include the following attribute:
+In addition to the Mandatory attributes, the Cardinality Overlay MUST include the following attribute:

 attr_cardinality